RoccoDAnt/Basic-digital-imaging_protocols/README.md

-# Basic digital image design, processing, analysis, management, and presentation - datasets and code
+# Basic Digital Image Acquisition, Design, Processing, Analysis, Management, and Presentation - datasets and code

 This repository contains protocols and links to data sets used in: